tomice/super-bread-girl/README.md

 # Super Bread Girl

 A speed running platformer similar to a certain popular game with the initials SMB.
+The "meat" one, not the "plumber" one.
+10 levels total.

 ![super-bread-girl](https://github.com/user-attachments/assets/9618a947-c7f6-4b42-beec-2cec1a3cc085)

 ## To Use

-Grab one of the release builds and run it.
+Grab one of the release builds for your platform, extract, and run it.
-Be sure to tell Windows, macOS, or whatever other OS that it's safe to run.
+Be sure to tell Windows, macOS, or Linux that it's safe to run.
+Linux users might need to `chmod +x` the binary.
 It's safe, I promise!
+If it's not, it's Godot's fault.

 ## Controls